-The five ARTEMI partners have already served over 100 academic and industry groups and the materials research has a high yield with discoveries, highly-cited papers, and hundreds of PhDs.
+The six ARTEMI partners have already served over 100 academic and industry groups and the materials research has a high yield with discoveries, highly-cited papers, and hundreds of PhDs.
 They felt the next critical step was to coordinate their HREM (high resolution electron microscopy) activities so that they become a national infrastructure for Sweden, open to any user with a valid project.

 For this enhanced network, funding would be needed to cover the extra costs of running a national infrastructure.
 A successful application in 2012 lead to a 2 year planning grant from VR (Sweden’s research council).
 This grant allowed the network to employ a network coordinator, to set up this website and to fund several other planning or promotional activities.